State Emblem of the Soviet Union: Rejected proposals

+All of Goznak's sketches rejected the conservative layout of European heraldry, especially shields.
+The designs refer to the poster tradition of the early 1920s.
+In February, the commission did not accept any of the sketches by Goznak's staff artists.

 Successful proposals

-The project by the head of the artistic and reproduction department of Goznak, V. N. Adrianov, is very close to the design of the officially approved state emblem of the Soviet Union.
-He suggested that an image of the globe should be included in the coat of arms, to represent membership of the Soviet Union being open to all nations of the world.

-On 28 June 1923, he replaced the previously planned monogram "СССР" with a red star at the top of the proposed emblem.
+The artist whose sketches interested the commission was Vasily Korzun.
+He did not work at Goznak, but it was Korzun's idea that became the basis of the emblem.
+On the basis of the order, the artist prepared several projects based on the idea of "a hammer and sickle hovering over the globe".
+The idea of placing a globe on the emblem was originally proposed by cartographer Vladimir Adrianov.
+The globe was to symbolize that access to the Union was open to all states of the world.
+These were the last drawings, which became the basis of the Soviet emblem, but it was not without modifications.
+The commission invited the young artist Ivan Dubasov to participate in the work.
+In general, the entire composition of the emblem was developed by Adrianov and Korzun.
+Work on the draft of the coat of arms was monitored by government authorities.
+For example, the Secretary of the Presidium of the Central Executive Committee Avel Yenukidze on 28 June 1923 proposed to place a red star at the top of the emblem in place of the monogram "USSR" ("СССР").
+His remark: "Instead of a monogram, a star" was immortalized in Korzun's archival drawing.
+One of the early designs by an unknown author can be seen on the Central Telegraph building in Moscow, opened in 1927.

 Approval

 The design of the successful proposed emblem was redrawn by Ivan Dubasov.
 In his first draft, slogans were placed on a red ribbon covering the lower part of the coat of arms.
 Then it was decided to place mottos in 6 languages on the tape interceptions.

 First version (1923–1936)

 The project of the first version of the state emblem was accepted on 6 July 1923 by the 2nd session of the Central Executive Committee (CIK) and the version was completed on 22 September of that year.
-This design was fixed in the 1924 Soviet Constitution: "The State Emblem of the USSR is composed of a sickle and a hammer on a globe depicted in the rays of the sun and framed by ears of wheat, with the inscription "proletarians of the world, unite!" in six languages—Russian, Ukrainian, Belarusian, Georgian, Armenian, Azerbaijani, with the Russian inscription in the centre.
+This design was fixed in the 1924 Soviet Constitution: "The State Emblem of the USSR is composed of a sickle and a hammer on a globe depicted in the rays of the sun and framed by ears of wheat, with the inscription "proletarians of the world, unite!" in six languages—Russian, Ukrainian, Belarusian, Armenian, Azerbaijani and Georgian.
 At the top of the Emblem is a five-pointed star."

-The emblem was created by Vladimir Adrianov and finished by Ivan Dubasov.
-In 1931, Tajik was added after the formation of the Tajik SSR in 1929.
+The design was updated in 1931.
+Tajik in the Persian alphabet was added after the formation of the Tajik SSR in 1929.
+From now on, the Russian inscription came to be in the center.
+At the same time, as a result of language reforms, Azerbaijani began to be written in the Latin alphabet; Uzbek SSR and Turkmen SSR had been established as Union Republics by this point but were covered by this same Turkic slogan.